Kaltsoon/nosql/material/2-mongo-introduction.md

 In the second section of the course, we will learn the principles of the MongoDB database management system which is one of the most widely adopted NoSQL database management systems.
 During this section you will learn about the principles of the data model in the MongoDB database management system, how to install the MongoDB database management system and the MongoDB Compass tool, and how to create a database in the MongoDB database management system.

 The MongoDB database management system is a widely adopted NoSQL database management system.
 Based on the [State of Database](https://stateofdb.com/) survey in 2023, MongoDB was among three of the most well-known and widely used database management systems along with PostgreSQL and MySQL.
+MongoDB has many use cases, web development being one of them.
+It is the database technology in the popular [MERN](https://www.mongodb.com/resources/languages/mern-stack) technology stack, which is widely used to develop web applications.

 MongoDB is a documented-oriented database.
 Familiarize yourself with document-oriented databases by reading the article [What is a Document Database](https://www.mongodb.com/resources/basics/databases/document-databases) and with the principles of the MongoDB database management system by reading the following articles: